baileyspraggins/groceryStorageContract/README.md

 # Grocery List Storage Contract
-Description: Creating a basic contract via solidity to store your grocery list on the Ethereum Blockchain.
+Description: Creating a basic contract via Solidity to store your grocery list on the Ethereum Blockchain.

 ## Purpose
-To showcase simple solidity techniques and deploy & store data to the Ethereum Blockchain.
+To showcase simple Solidity techniques and deploy & store data to the Ethereum Blockchain.

 ## Stack
 - Solidity